bunkerity/bunkerweb/docs/web_ui.md

 - `API_URI` : path of the bunkerized-nginx API (must match the corresponding `API_URI` of the bunkerized-nginx instance)
 - `DOCKER_HOST` : Docker API endpoint address (default = `unix:///var/run/docker.sock`)

-Since the web UI is ia service itself, we can use bunkerized-nginx as a reverse proxy in front of it.
+Since the web UI is a web service itself, we can use bunkerized-nginx as a reverse proxy in front of it.

 **Using the web UI in a Docker environment exposes a security risk because you need to mount the Docker API socket into the web UI container.
 It's highly recommended to use a middleware like [tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) to reduce the risk as much as possible.**